Safety in Zambia

 Road safety in Zambia

 Road safety is likely the most significant safety concern for expats living in Zambia.
 The majority of expats own or rent a vehicle for getting around.
-However, driving in Zambia can be an exercise in patience and stamina.
+However, driving in Zambia can be an exercise in patience.
 Local drivers often disobey the rules of the road and drive recklessly, and many vehicles are in a poor state of repair.
-Added to this, many roads are unpaved and may become impassable without a four-wheel drive vehicle, especially during the rainy season.
+Added to this, many roads are unpaved and may become impassable without a four-wheel-drive vehicle, especially during the rainy season.

 Some companies may provide a driver for their senior executives, so this is something worth noting during contract negotiations when considering employment opportunities in Zambia.